 The Indiana School for the Blind & Visually Impaired provides residential as well as outreach services to children and young adults throughout the state who are blind or have low vision.

 Illinois School for the Visually Impaired provides statewide educational resources as well as a comprehensive educational program.

 The Iowa Educational Services for the Blind and Visually Impaired provides residential and outreach programs and resources to students who are blind or visually impaired.

 The Kansas State School for the Blind is a special purpose school for students aged 3-21 years of age who are visually impaired.
 KSSB also provides statewide outreach services.

 The Kentucky School for the Blind offers a residential and day program as well as outreach services throughout the state of Kentucky.

-Junior Blind of America offers educational programs as well as recreation and rehabilitation services.
+Junior Blind of America, located in California, offers educational programs as well as recreation and rehabilitation services.